markalava/ccmppWPP/README.md

     remotes::install_github(https://github.com/markalava/ccmppWPP,
 	                        ref = "master", build_vignettes = TRUE, dependencies = TRUE,
 	                        auth_token = [your-auth-token-here])
-                            # If you saved your token to the GITHUB_PAT environment variable you can omit the last argument.
+                            # If you saved your token to your system's "GITHUB_PAT" environment variable you can omit the last argument.
     ```

 	You can change `ref = "master"` to `ref = "develop/mark"` or `ref = "develop/sara"` to install from different branches.